mrdog233o5/remote-control-discord/README.md

 Please install SchoolCheatTools in the default folder so it can work properly, otherwise some functions may not work.

-DO THIS TO EXECUTE SCHOOLCHEAT
+DO THIS TO RUN SCHOOLCHEATTOOLS
 =

 ~/SchoolCheatTools/SchoolCheatTools.sh